joeldemontigny/project-sports-analytics-NHL-2.0/README.md

 The Stanley Cup is one of the most difficult trophies to win in all of professional sports, awarded annually to the team that emerges victorious in the National Hockey League (NHL) playoffs.
 The winning team must qualify for the playoffs and win another 16 games in order to win "The Cup".
 Understanding the composition of historical winning teams can provide valuable insights into the dynamics and strategies that contribute to success on the ice.

-For this project version, we are focused on providing the best visuals representing data related to Stanley Cup winning teams over the last 30 seasons.
-We are providing an enhanced user experience by creating an interactive dashboard that will enable the end user to select various filters to analyze and compare data from each winning team over the course of the last 30 seasons vs the rest of the league, or for informative purposes to analyze player statistics.
-The basis of this project, is the evolution of our initial data gathering and analysis on this topic which can be found here: (https://github.com/rbrennan55/project-sports-analytics-NHL.git).

 ## Limitations
 ###- Data/API related limitations ***needs updating***.